patricksonnenberg/historical-letter-processor/README.md

 This project began as a way to read in ancestral historical letters, though it can apply broadly to any letter or PDF.
 It can be used as a tool to document family history.
 The letter processor allows a user to upload a PDF or jpeg of a letter, where the text is automatically recognized and extracted.
 The user can then update the text if it is incorrect, and once they are satisfied, it will be stored in a backend database.
 In addition, a summary of the letter is generated, along with all of the entities found in the document.
 They can access all the documents they have stored, and continue to access those summaries and entities, as they are all stored in the database.

-As a quick note, building the docker image might take a couple minutes, as might the OCR, especially on the first run.
+As a quick note, building the docker image might take a couple minutes, as might the OCR and summarizing, especially on the first run.

 ### Flask Webserver

 This project uses a flask webserver that allows a user to upload their historical letter.
 The letter's text is processed using tesseract and OCR.
 The summarization is generated using BERT's summarizer tool, and the entities are extracted with spaCy's NER processing.

 ### To run (without Docker):
+Note: Tesseract and Poppler will need to be installed as well as all packages in requirements.txt.

 Run the process_letters.py file:
 ```bash